 Clark Capital believes investors may benefit from a non-traditional, flexible approach that targets opportunities and manages risk through a quantitative relative strength research process.
 Our quantitative model seeks to tactically position the portfolio in a "risk-on" or "risk-off" allocation.
-When the research process indicates a "risk-on" environment, the equity allocation will be positioned in an appropriate blend of U.S. equities and international equities and will be tactically adjusted in response to changes in the quantitative relative strength rankings.
-The portfolio will tactically allocate to Treasuries or cash when the model indicates a "risk-off" environment.
-The equity allocation of the portfolio is implemented using index-based exchange traded funds (ETFs) and typically targets a 70%/30% exposure to U.S./International equity and large/small-cap, respectively.
-The strategy may, at times, tactically adjust the geographic and/or market cap exposure by up to +/-10%.
+When the research process indicates a risk-on environment the equity allocation will typically be positioned in 70% U.S. equity and 30% international equity.
+The equity allocation will also typically be positioned in approximately 70% large cap equities and 30% small cap equities.
+The strategy may, at times, tactically adjust the geographic and/or market cap exposure by up to +/- 10%.
+The portfolio will tactically allocate to Treasuries and/or cash when the model indicates a risk-off environment.
+The equity and Treasury allocations of the portfolio are primarily implemented using index based exchange traded funds (ETFs).
+We believe this leads to an unbiased, unemotional and repeatable process that seeks long-term capital appreciation while minimizing overall volatility.